ignaden/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 * The size of training set was originally 34,799 obveservations.
-As I describe below, I will remove some of the points for categories with excessive representation (I chose 1,100 as the maximum per group).
+As I describe below, I will remove some of the points for categories with excessive representation (I chose 1,100 as the maximum per label group) to improve training.

 * The size of the validation set is 4,410 observations.